-The documents below can be downloaded in PDF format at http://www.msaaassessment.org from the Resource section on the homepage.
-The only exception is the DTA, which can be downloaded from the "Actions" menu found on the "Students" page within the MSAA platform.
+The documents below can be downloaded in PDF format at www.msaaassessment.org from the Resources section on the home page.
+The only exception is the DTA, which can be downloaded from the "Actions" drop-down menu found on the "Students" page within the MSAA platform.
 You will need Adobe Acrobat to view the downloaded documents.
-For BIE, TN, and USVI, printed copies of some of the documents may also be ordered by your district TC.
 Please contact your district TC for information on what will be ordered and when it will arrive.

-Document Purpose User Test Administration Manual The TAM provides policies and procedures for TAs and TCs to prepare for the administration of the Test.
-TAs and TCs Directions for Test Administration The DTA must be utilized when administering the Test.
-It provides all instructions for a successful one-to-one MSAA administration and includes the following: directions, scripts, and alternative text for each item in the Test details about manipulatives that may be used when administering a test item, such as calculators, counters, or cutouts, as appropriate for an individual student reference sheets that contain important graphics scoring rubrics for mathematics and ELA CR items writing prompt script, mentor text (when applicable), graphic organizer, student response templates, and stimulus materials for all writing prompts in each grade-level ELA DTA specific directions to administer the braille versions of ELA foundational reading items in grades 3 and 4 NOTE: The DTA is a secure document and available only when TAs complete the MSAA Online Training Modules and pass the final quiz.
+Document Purpose User Test Administration Manual The TAM provides policies and procedures for TAs and TCs to prepare for the administration of the test.
+TAs and TCs Directions for Test Administration The DTA must be utilized when administering the test.
+It provides all instructions for a successful one-to-one MSAA administration and includes the following: directions, scripts, and alternative text for each item in the test details about manipulatives that may be used when administering a test item, such as calculators, counters, or cutouts, as appropriate for an individual student reference sheets that contain important graphics scoring rubrics for mathematics and ELA CR items writing prompt script, mentor text (when applicable), graphic organizer, student response templates, and stimulus materials for all writing prompts in each grade-level ELA DTA specific directions to administer the braille versions of ELA foundational reading items in grades 3 and 4 NOTE: The DTA is a secure document and available only when TAs complete the online MSAA Test Administration Training Modules and pass the final quiz.
 TAs MSAA Online Assessment System User Guide for Test Administrators The user guide for TAs provides technical information and troubleshooting tips, plus step-by-step instructions to navigate the MSAA Online Assessment System, such as how to complete the LCI; how to pause, resume, and submit a test for scoring; when to contact the MSAA Service Center; and how to administer the SRC.
-TAs MSAA Online Assessment System User Guide for Test Coordinators The user guide for TCs provides technical information and troubleshooting tips, plus step-by-step instructions to navigate the MSAA Online Assessment System, such as how to check that all TAs have completed their training, how to ensure that all students are properly registered and have the correct grade levels, how to ensure that all tests have been submitted for scoring, how and when to close a student test, and how to download reports during the reporting window.
+TAs MSAA Online Assessment System User Guide for Test Coordinators The user guide for TCs provides technical information and troubleshooting tips, plus step-by-step instructions to navigate the MSAA Online Assessment System, such as how to check that all TAs have completed their training, how to ensure that all students are properly registered and have the correct grade levels, how to ensure that all tests have been submitted for scoring, how and when to apply the ESR on a student test, and how to download reports during the reporting window.
 TCs